 The Fund's size has shrunk relative to most traditional indicators, but we do not think it is necessary for the Fund to grow automatically in line with indicators such as world trade and global output.
 To avoid moral hazard and ensure adequate private sector involvement, the Fund should always operate under the perception of limited, albeit adequate, resources.

-At this juncture, the Nordic-Baltic constituency is skeptical about the need for a quota increase.
+At this juncture, the Nordic-Baltic constituency is sceptical about the need for a quota increase.
 The Fund has access to adequate liquidity through the large borrowing arrangements.
 More work is needed before we can make a conclusive assessment of the appropriate size of the Fund.

 Access Policy and Crisis Resolution